kuzzleio/sdk-csharp/doc/1/controllers/index/list/index.md

 ## Return

-Returns a `JArray` containing the list of index names present in Kuzzle.
+Returns a `JArray` containing the list of index names handled by Kuzzle.

 ## Usage